 - Ability to attend training

-- Ability and willingness to commit to 1 to 2 hours during school hours for approximately 6 months (April to October)
+- Ability and willingness to commit to 2 hours per week during school hours for approximately 6 months (May to November).

-Click here for the Youth Frontiers Mentoring Process.
+Click here for the Youth Frontiers Mentoring Timeline

-Once accepted, further training, resources and support is provided by the Youth Frontiers Coordinator.
+Once accepted, further training, resources and support are provided by the Youth Frontiers Coordinator.

 Sharnie Cooper | Youth Frontiers Coordinator | Mid Coast Communities